Global Carbon Emissions to Reach Record High in 2024, Highlighting Climate Challenges

 Lead author Pierre Friedlingstein, a climate scientist at the University of Exeter, stated that current fossil fuel emission trends show no signs of peaking.
 “We don't see a sign of fossil fuel emissions peaking in 2024,” he noted, warning that without immediate, significant cuts, global temperatures could exceed the critical 1.5C target.

-Despite some progress in and electric vehicle adoption, the report highlights uneven progress worldwide.
+Despite some progress in renewable energy and adoption, the report highlights uneven progress worldwide.
 Emissions in industrialized countries like the and the European Union are expected to decrease by 0.6% and 3.8%, respectively, while emissions from emerging economies continue to rise. , fueled by economic growth and energy demand, is expected to see a 4.6% increase in emissions, and China—a global leader in emissions—is set to see a slight increase of 0.2%, though its oil-related emissions may have peaked due to electric vehicle expansion.

 International aviation and shipping emissions are also anticipated to grow by 7.8% this year, reflecting a recovery in travel demand following the COVID-19 pandemic.